What has been happening in the Chinese catering sector

 In 2009 the government introduced new laws to make it illegal to use tips and service charges to make up staff wages to the level of the National Minimum Wage.
 The Department for Energy & Industrial Strategy has produced a code of best practice on tips for the catering industry.
 You can download this from the Gov.uk website.

 Technology is increasingly affecting the catering industry.
-For example a number of online ordering services, such as Just Eat, Hungry House and Deliveroo have been launched to enable people to choose and order take-aways through the internet for local collection or delivery.
+For example a number of online ordering services, such as Just Eat, Hungry House (taken over by Just Eat in 2018) and Deliveroo have been launched to enable people to choose and order take-aways through the internet for local collection or delivery.
 Participating restaurants receive order details and payments through the online service provider.
 Although the business pays commission for this service, they have generally increased sales significantly.
 It is estimated that online orders now account for about 40% of food delivery orders in the UK.
 Buying take-aways is one of the most popular ways to eat out and Chinese food is the biggest selling food category after pizzas, with one in ten British people eating Chinese food at least once a week.

 Web-based table booking systems are growing in popularity too.
 And the Tripadvisor hospitality review website is now very widely used by diners, so a good rating and feedback profile on the site are more or less essential for success.